HabitatFramework/DevelopersGuide/preface/preface.rst

 Quick links
 ===========

-The following are links to some of the websites relevant to the use, development and support of the tool:
+The following are links to some of the websites relevant to the use, support and development of the tool:

 * `ALERC Forum <http://forum.lrcs.org.uk/viewforum.php?id=24>`_ - Announcements, bug reports, user Q&A and feature discussions.
 * `Releases <https://github.com/HabitatFramework/HLUTool/releases>`_ - Release notes and installers for ArcGIS and MapInfo systems.
 * `Source Code <https://github.com/HabitatFramework>`_ - Repositories for the source code of the tool and online guides.
-* `Issue Tracking <https://github.com/HabitatFramework/HLUTool/issues>`_ - Known issues and existing change requests.
+* `Issue Log <https://github.com/HabitatFramework/HLUTool/issues>`_ - Known issues and existing change requests.
-* `User Guide <https://readthedocs.org/projects/hlugistool-userguide/>`_ - Online guide for users.
+* `User Guide <https://readthedocs.org/projects/hlugistool-userguide/>`_ - Online guide for users of the tool.
 * `Technical Guide <https://readthedocs.org/builds/hlutool-technicalguide/>`_ - Online guide for administrators and technical users.
+* `Developer's Guide <https://readthedocs.org/builds/hlutool-developersguide/>`_ - Online guide for developers (this guide).

 .. index::